dailystory/docs/articles/account/understanding-permissions.md

 ### Does the name of the role matter for permissions?
 No, but we recommend using names such as "Administrator" or "Content Editors" to help indicate what the role is used for.

+### Are roles available for API calls?
+No, all [API](/api) calls have full permission to perform all actions in DailyStory available through the API.

 ### Can I have two roles with the same name?
 No, you are not allowed to have two roles with the same name.